fbngrm/zombie-driver/README.md

 ### Dependencies
 In general, the code is written in a way to use as few dependencies as possible and make use of the standard library whenever possible.
 This applies also for tests, where no external libraries are used since they mostly do not provide significant advantages but may obfuscate clear readability.
-This especially applies to BDD (Behavioral Driven Design/Development) test libraries, which often introduce test-induced design damage by needless indirection and conceptual overhead.
+This especially applies to BDD (Behavioral Driven Design/Development) test libraries, which often introduce needless indirection and conceptual overhead.

 ##### Shared libraries
 There are a few shared libraries at the project root which are used in all three services.
 I would tend to move each service to an own repo and copy over the library code along.
-Although, using go modules with versioning, providing the ability to update incrementally, makes it easier to handle shared libraries.
+Although, using go modules with visioning, providing the ability to update incrementally, makes it easier to handle shared libraries now.

 ### Circuit-breaker
 The circuit-breaker should additionally be implemented as middleware for HTTP handlers.